cloudmesh-community/fa18-523-66/paper/paper.md

 | hid : fa18-523-66
 | github: [:cloud:](https://github.com/cloudmesh-community/fa18-523-66/blob/master/paper/paper.md)

-* :o: this is a draft, review has not been started due to this
+* :o: this is incomplete and we could not complet eour review due to that reason

+* :o: abstract needs to be merged into introduction, paper is to short to justify abstract

+* :o: conclusion needs to be merged into introduction, paper is to short to justify abstract

+* :o: please use proper itemized and numbered list, pleas look at markdown guides.

 ---